Kapton: Characteristics

-Kapton remains stable (in isolation) across a wide range of temperatures, from −269 to +400 C.
+In isolation, Kapton remains stable across a wide range of temperatures, from −269 to +400 C.

 The thermal conductivity of Kapton at temperatures from 0.5 to 5 Kelvin is rather high for such low temperatures, κ = 4.638×10−3 T0.5678 W·m−1·K−1.

 Kapton insulation ages poorly: an FAA study shows degradation in hot, humid environments or in the presence of seawater.
 It was found to have very poor resistance to mechanical wear, mainly abrasion within cable harnesses due to aircraft movement.
 Many aircraft models have had to undergo extensive rewiring modifications—sometimes completely replacing all the Kapton-insulated wiring—because of short circuits caused by the faulty insulation.
 Kapton-wire degradation and chafing due to vibration and heat has been implicated in multiple crashes of both fixed wing and rotary wing aircraft, with loss of life.

-According to a NASA internal report, Space Shuttle "wires were coated with an insulator known as Kapton that tended to break down over time, causing short circuits and, potentially, fires."
+The New York Times, citing a NASA OIG document, reported in 2005 that Kapton-insulated cables on the Space Shuttle "tended to break down over time, causing short circuits and, potentially, fires."
+The STS-93 mission saw electrical shorts on Kapton insulation disable two engine controllers and nearly cause catastrophe.